 Isla Holbox is Paradise.
 You’ve never heard of it?
 Well, imagine a happy island with no roads, white beaches fringed by palms, flamingos, breathtaking sunsets and colorful cocktails sipped on a hammock.
 This is Holbox, Yucatan’s best-kept secret… that without a doubt, should be in your Yucatan road trip itinerary.

 They say Isla Holbox is going to be the “next Tulum”, but I really hope they’re wrong.
-As much as I love the hippie-chic vibe of Tulum, what makes Holbox so special is the lack of crowds, of all-inclusive resorts, and that chill atmosphere that reminded me of beach towns in Southeast Asia such as Phi Phi Island and Koh Tao.
+As much as I love the hippie-chic vibe of Tulum, what makes Holbox so special is the lack of crowds, of all-inclusive resorts, and that chill atmosphere that reminded me of beach towns in Southeast Asia.

 But now I want to give you all the info you need to plan your own trip to Holbox… just sssshhhh!
 Keep it a secret!